Anxiety And Nervous Stomach Symptoms

 How to eliminate nervous stomach

-When this feeling is caused by persistent stress, it may take a lot more time for the body to recover and to the point where this symptom is eliminated.
+When this feeling is caused by hyperstimulation (chronic stress), it can take a lot longer for the body to recover and to the point where this symptom subsides.

-Nevertheless, when the body has fully recovered, this feeling will completely subside.
+Nevertheless, when the body has recovered, the nervous system feeling should subside.
 Therefore, this symptom needn’t be a cause for concern.

 You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, and not worrying about this feeling.
 Sure, it can feel unsettling and even bothersome.
 But again, when your body has recovered from the stress response and/or sustained stress, this symptom will completely disappear.

-There are some short-term remedies that you might want to try:
+There are some short-term remedies that you might find helpful:

 - Eat lighter meals when nervous or stressed